-The effects of a changing climate such as extreme storm events and temperature variation can cause stress to aquatic and terrestrial ecosystem.
+The effects of a changing climate such as extreme storm events and temperature variation can cause stress to aquatic and terrestrial ecosystems.
 Rare plant and animal species are often most at risk from these changing conditions and may need additional adaptation strategies to ensure the health of populations.
-The strategies listed on page three and four of this document outline key strategies for increasing the resilience of our ecosystems to disturbance and adapting to climate change.
+The "Strategies for Restoring Resilient, Functional Landscapes and Maintaining Ecological Diversity" on page 6 of these guidelines outline key strategies for increasing the resilience of our remnant and reconstructed plant communities to disturbance and adapting to climate change, while Climate Change Considerations for Plant Selection are listed below.